dell/csm-docs/content/docs/installation/test/powerflex.md

 **Steps**

 1. Start the _2vols_ container and leave it running.
-    - Helm tests are designed assuming users are using the default _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
-If your _storageclass_ names differ from the default values, such as when deploying with the Operator, update the templates in 2vols accordingly (located in `test/helm/2vols/templates` directory).
+    - Helm tests are designed assuming users are using the  _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
+If your _storageclass_ names differ from these values, update the templates in 2vols accordingly (located in `test/helm/2vols/templates` directory).
 You can use `kubectl get sc` to check for the _storageclass_ names.
-    - Helm tests are designed assuming users are using the default _snapshotclass_ name.
-If your _snapshotclass_ names differ from the default values, update `betasnap1.yaml` and `betasnap2.yaml` accordingly.
+    - Helm tests are designed assuming users are using the _snapshotclass_ name: _vxflexos-snapclass_ If your _snapshotclass_ name differs from the default values, update `betasnap1.yaml` and `betasnap2.yaml` accordingly.
 2. Run `sh snaptest.sh` to start the test.

 This will create a snapshot of each of the volumes in the container using _VolumeSnapshot_ objects defined in `betasnap1.yaml` and `betasnap2.yaml`.
 The following are the contents of `betasnap1.yaml`: